Table of Contents

 Let us think only of spending the present day well.
 Then, when tomorrow shall have come, it will be called TODAY, and then, we will think about it.St.
 Francis de Sales

 When you say these prayers for anxiety, remember that you are never alone.
-There are thousands of others praying them with you, as well as the Saints who wrote them in their own moments and seasons of struggling.
+There are thousands of others praying them with you, as well as the Saints who wrote them in their own moments and seasons of struggling and feeling overwhelmed.
 All of these Saint prayers for anxiety can be found in the Saints Challenge on Hallow.

 Let Nothing Disturb You (St. Teresa of Avila)